scriptoLLC/take-five/README.md

 * `err(statusCode?:number, message?:string):function`: Send an error.
 If no status code is provided it will default to a 500 error.
 If no message is provided, it will use the default message for that status code.
 The message will be wrapped in a JSON object under the key `message`

 ### `next:function`
-You must either send data down to the client (and `end` the request either though `send`, `err` or `end`) or call `next` to invoke the next function in the route list.
-If there is no function remaining in the stack, and you haven't send data to the client, the client will hang until the socket timeout occurs.
+If you are done processing the request, but you want a later handler to be able to modify the response, call next.
+This will invoke the next handler in the stack.
+If there are no more handlers left, it will call `res.end()` and send the response as is.
+If you want to immediately send the response, you can call `res.end`, `res.send` or `res.err` directly.

 ## Do we need another REST server?
 Probably not, but [`restify`](http://restify.com), [`hapi`](http://hapijs.com) and [`express`](http://expressjs.com) are all over-kill on the types of services I'm building for the most part.